crashinvaders/gdx-basis-universal/README.md

 To address this issue many GPU manufacturers implement hardware support for specific texture compression formats.
 Some may help you to chop down the memory footprint with the compression ratio of impressive 8 times, if you're agreed on a small trade-off in image quality (most of the texture compression formats are lossy).

 The only downside is there is no one universal texture compression format that guarantees to work on every single platform/hardware.
-And if you're up for the game of supplying GPU compressed textures for your game, you have to pack your distributions with a whole lot of specific types of compressed textures per device hardware support for them (to mention, what in a way [Unity practices](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html) for quite a while).
+And if you're up for the game of supplying GPU compressed textures for your game, you have to pack your distributions with a lot of specific types of compressed textures per device hardware support for them (to mention, what in a way [Unity practices](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html) for quite a while).

 #### The compromise
 To address this issue, [Binomial LLC](http://www.binomial.info/) founded their Basis Universal project.